 Addison, IL Sex Crimes Attorneys

-Sex Crimes Lawyers Serving Lombard, Wheaton, DuPage County, and Cook County
+Sex Crimes Lawyers Serving DuPage, Cook, and Surrounding Counties

 Few other offenses carry the negative consequences of a sex crime case.
 Most of these violations are felonies that carry no possibility of probation, so a lengthy prison sentence is a possible consequence.
 After the case is over, convicted offenders must register for years or even longer, and in many respects, such registration may be even worse than the prison term.
 The best strategy to avoid these consequences is to take an aggressive posture and stand up for the defendants individual rights at every possible moment.